1sAndZeros/CV/README.md

 ## 🧑‍🔧 Skills

-### Problem Solving
+### Problem-solving

 Problem-solving has always been an integral part of my daily life, and my role as a manufacturing engineer provided a platform to nurture and elevate this skill.
-A notable experience occurred during my time as a CNC programming engineer, where I was given the challenge of producing an exceptionally complex component using innovative CNC techniques and recently aquired software.
+A notable experience occurred during my time as a CNC programming engineer, where I was given the challenge of producing an exceptionally complex component using innovative CNC techniques and recently acquired software.
 This program demanded extensive exploration, diligent research, and a degree of trial and error to achieve the desired level of quality.
 By successfully transitioning the manufacturing of this component in-house, we achieved substantial cost savings and significantly enhanced our ability to deliver shorter lead times to our customers.
-This experience hightlights my proficiency in problem-solving and my commitment to driving efficiency and quality improvements.
+This experience highlights my proficiency in problem-solving and my commitment to driving efficiency and quality improvements.

 ### Pair Programming